 Table of Contents

-[CCW, Reliable] Glock has become the standard that all others are measured against.
+[CCW, Reliable] Glock pistols have become the standard that all others are measured against.
 The compact 19 has been the best seller for years.
 It is no wonder the majority of our staff carry this gun.

 [CCW, Deep Concealment] The Sig P365 has won handgun of the year two years in a row.
-The micro compact (add link) has become a popular size option as other manufacturers have followed this award winning concept.
+The micro-compact has become a popular size option as other manufacturers have followed this award-winning concept.

 [CCW, Compact] Built on the popular Taurus “G” model, the G3c is a popular choice for everyday carry.
 It has a lifetime warranty.
-It is affordable price and performs well.
+It is affordably priced and performs well.

 [CCW, Micro-Compact] In January of 2019, the 43X became Glock's first submission into the micro-compact pistol category.
 The 43X gives you all the great features of a Gen 5 Glock, but in a slim single stack package.
 This firearm is a perfect gun for concealed carry due to its reliability and thin footprint aiding in concealability.
 It comes in with a 10+1 capacity that won’t let you feel outgunned and makes it legal for carry in states with magazine restrictions.

 [Full Size] The Beretta M9 is known worldwide for its usage in militaries across the world.
 It is a tough, accurate, and safe handling pistol.
 Military arms enthusiasts and movie buffs alike love to collect the Beretta 92 due to its military lineage and movie stardom from its usage in blockbuster hits like Diehard and Lethal Weapon.
 Whether you are a collector or a protector you cannot go wrong with the Beretta 92.